mxagar/spark_big_data_guide/02_Spark/README.md

 sc.stop()
 ```

-:warning: **I had issues while running the notebook on VSCode so I had to switch to the browser!** I think this can be solved by
+:warning: **I had issues while running the notebook on VSCode so I had to switch to the browser!** I think this can be solved, though.

 ##### Spark UI